pietervallen/jpms-tutorial/README.md

-# jdk9-jigsaw
+# JPMS-jigsaw

-Examples of some of the features of Jigsaw released in the Early Access build of JDK9.
+Examples of some of the features of JPMS / Jigsaw

 Many of the examples here are directly from the Project Jigsaw: Module System Quick-Start Guide, see [http://openjdk.java.net/projects/jigsaw/quick-start](http://openjdk.java.net/projects/jigsaw/quick-start) but we have also contributions from the Java community.